pmcharrison/2025-mendelssohn-expectation/README.md

 It should also be possible to load this repository using Devcontainers in an IDE such as VSCode.
 In theory, this should function equivalently to GitHub Codespaces.
 However, this hasn't worked so reliably for us yet, and we're still figuring out how to make it work better.

+## Dependencies

+- `psynet==13.0.0`: PsyNet framework for running online experiments
+- `mutagen==1.47.0`: For reading MP3 metadata (audio duration)

+## Testing

+The experiment includes comprehensive bot testing to verify:
+- Each bot sees all 10 pieces exactly once
+- Pieces are presented in randomized order
+- Conditions are balanced across participants
+- Stimuli are balanced across participants